 The approach goes a little something like this:

-1. Load the fonts as normal with the link tag.
+- Load the fonts as normal with the

-2. Apply the font-family property, but behind an additional class on the document (has-fonts, in this example).
+tag. - Apply the font-family property, but behind an additional class on the document

 To help us out, We’re going to reach out for a small library called FontFaceObserver which is only 1.3KB gzipped, and will work not only with Google Fonts, but any webfont service.